Close Menu

 Details Expanded:

-- Community Involvement: Residents, especially the poor, are employed in gardening and maintenance, with training in sustainable agriculture.
-Community gardening events encourage participation across all ages.
+• Community Involvement: Residents, particularly those from low-income backgrounds, are employed in gardening and maintenance, receiving training in sustainable agriculture.
+Community gardening events encourage participation from people of all ages.

 Social Benefits Expanded: